Megan faced a lot of challenges as a new mum including multiple surgeries for her young kids and a personal struggle with anxiety.

 Admittedly tired, Megan believed that despite all the uncertainties, she was coping.
 But before long, it became clear that she needed help.

-For most of us, completing one triathlon let alone multiple is incomprehensible, but for Megan it quickly became the tool she needed to be the best mum and version of herself possible.
+For most of us, completing one triathlon is a challenge but Megan went on to compete as it quickly became the tool she needed to be the best mum and version of herself possible.

 “It’s really nice to make yourself a priority while you’re setting an example for your kids.
 Everything about it feels quite positive.”